Garrett Motion - Cash Flow Machine with 100% Upside Potential

 This says a lot about the ability of GTX to generate Free Cash Flows and allocate it in a shareholder-friendly way.

 At the moment, they are actively working on reducing their debt.
 In Q2 2024, both S&P and Moody's increased their ratings to BB+ and Ba1 respectively (this is one level away from investment grade rating).
-In Q3 2024, Fitch has upgraded the outlook of their BB- rating to positive (meaning that it will most probably improve in the next few quarters).
+In Q3 2024, Fitch upgraded the outlook of their BB- rating to positive (meaning that it will most probably improve in the next few quarters).

 A lot of institutional investors